davezap/zray/README.md

 Follow the link to download the working demo, includes X64 binary's and required assets.
 Just extract files to a folder and run the executable.
 [x64 downloaded here](https://204am.com/downloads/zray_2025.zip) md5:c09f54a421db24d15bb95afa2cf98cda
+NOTE: The x64 executable download is being flagged by Chrome as being a virus???
+It's not but you have been warned.

 [textures only](https://204am.com/downloads/zray_textures.zip) md5:96b55dae3665763abd403103b252607b